Maintenance: Definitions, Benefits, and Application

 Maintenance vs. Repair

 From the time a business acquires an asset, they should already have a maintenance plan ready for implementation.
 Routine maintenance techniques like cleaning and regular inspections are often done on a weekly, monthly, and sometimes even daily basis.
-Cleaning, monitoring and inspecting can be done quickly and often at no cost while still contributing to an asset’s overall health and longevity.
+Cleaning, monitoring, and inspecting can be done quickly and often at no cost while still contributing to an asset’s overall health and longevity.

 Maintenance Practices Across Industries

 Good maintenance programs benefit virtually all businesses across different industries; the only difference is how they apply maintenance techniques to achieve their business goals.
-Below is a list of how different industries apply maintenance practices to maximize their operation.
+Below is a list of how different industries apply maintenance practices to maximize their operations.

 Aerospace

 Good maintenance practices are crucial in the aerospace industry since malfunctions can result in high-fatality disasters.
-Aircraft maintenance is also legally mandated in Title 14 of the Code of Federal Regulations (14 CFR), which states that the “the owner/operator of a civil aircraft is primarily responsible for maintaining that aircraft in an airworthy condition, including compliance with FAA Airworthiness Directives (AD).”
+Aircraft maintenance is also legally mandated in Title 14 of the Code of Federal Regulations (14 CFR).
+The Federal Aviation Administration (FAA) mandates the following maintenance inspection activities: 100-hour inspection, annual inspection, and progressive inspection.

 Freight and Logistics